Budget Activities in Suva

 7. Hike Up Mt Korobaba

-If you’re feeling active, get some sensational views from atop Mount Korobaba – Suva’s highest peak.
+If you’re feeling active, get some sensational views from atop Mt Korobaba – Suva’s highest peak.
 Starting behind the cement works in Lami, a rough walking trail leads up through lush forest to a viewpoint offering 360-degree views of the city, coast and beyond.
 The hike is three hours return and has some steep and slippery sections, so walking shoes are a must!

 8. Pick Up a Suva Walking Guide